UWUVCI-PRIME/UWUVCI-IMAGES/README.md

 ## Guidelines:
 * Folder structure should be console/productcode/<files>
-* Please only use the same file types for bootimages (example: iconTex.tga and bootTvTex.tga is okay, but iconTex.tga and bootTvTex.jpg is not)
+* Please only use the same file types for bootimages (example: iconTex.tga and bootTvTex.tga are okay, but iconTex.tga and bootTvTex.jpg are not)
-* Make sure that the folder always contains atleast the iconTex and bootTvTex.
+* Make sure that the folder always contains at least the iconTex and bootTvTex.
 It should not be only one of them

 ## Credits:
-* UWUVCI App (by NICOAICP)
+* UWUVCI App (by NICOAICP & ZestyTS)
 * Original Images (by cucholix)
 * Repo Mergers (by Flump & ZestyTS)
+* Community Submissions (UWUVCI-ContriBot [Created by ZestyTS])